Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

  </tr>
 </table>

-# Custom Platform Emulation with RTL Kernel
+# Using RTL IP with AI Engines

 ***Version: Vitis 2022.1***